sgoedecke/generals/README.md

 # Wargame API

 A simple turn-based wargame API in Node.js.
 Two sides (Red & Blue), five units per side, fighting on a 10x10 grid.
-Players issue **standing orders** to their units via API—no per-turn micromanagement.
+Players issue **standing orders** to their units via AI - no per-turn micromanagement.
 The game proceeds automatically, advancing one turn per second.

+This is inspired by that one HN post about realistic communication in wargames, and by the last part of Ender's Game where they shift from per-unit command to giving only strategic orders.

+I think this could be a pretty compelling genre.
+The skill of issuing sensible orders and of crafting useful system prompts both seem interesting.

 ## Features